 23. Exemption in certain cases

-(1) Notwithstanding any other provisions of this Act, a person —

-who is “a person of Aboriginal descent” as that term is defined in section 4 of the Aboriginal Affairs Planning Authority Act 1972, may take fauna or flora —

-upon Crown land or upon any other land, not being a nature reserve or wildlife sanctuary, but where occupied, with the consent of the occupier of that land,

-sufficient only for food for himself and his family, but not for sale —
+(1) Notwithstanding any other provisions of this Act, a person who is “a person of Aboriginal descent” as that term is defined in section 4 of the Aboriginal Affairs Planning Authority Act 1972, may take fauna or flora upon Crown land or upon any other land, not being a nature reserve or wildlife sanctuary, but where occupied, with the consent of the occupier of that land, sufficient only for food for himself and his family, but not for sale.

-and the Governor may, if he is satisfied that the provisions of this section are being abused or that any species of fauna or flora which is being taken under the authority of this section is likely to become unduly depleted, by regulation suspend or restrict the operation of this section in such manner and for such period and in such part or parts of the State as he thinks proper.
+(1A) The Governor may, if he is satisfied that the provisions of this section are being abused or that any species of fauna or flora which is being taken under the authority of this section is likely to become unduly depleted, by regulation suspend or restrict the operation of this section in such manner and for such period and in such part or parts of the State as he thinks proper.

 (2) The CEO may issue a certificate to any person authorising him to sell the skins of kangaroos which he has lawfully taken for food under the provisions of this section.

 [Section 23 amended by No. 38 of 1954 s.
 13; No. 67 of 1975 s.
 26; No. 86 of 1976 s.
 11; No. 112 of 1984 s.
 10; No. 28 of 2006 s.
-221.]
+221; No. 19 of 2010 s.
+51.]

 23A.
 Property in protected flora on Crown land